deveworld/ponderTTT/IMPLEMENTATION_SUMMARY.md

 Complete implementation of the PonderTTT framework as described in PLAN.md

-## Implementation Status: ✅ Complete (Phase 1)
+## Implementation Status: ✅ Phase 1 Complete, ⏳ Phase 2 Blocked

-All core components for Phase 1 have been implemented and are ready for experimentation.
+All core components for Phase 1 have been implemented and validated on CPU with synthetic data.
+Phase 2 (real data experiments) is blocked on dataset access and GPU resources.

+**Last Updated**: 2025-11-16

 ## File Structure